No, the deadline for motor insurance policies are not extended till 31st December 2020

 Daily Cash Allowance: If your car is stuck in a garage for more than 3 days, you will get a daily allowance to cover your transportation expenses.

-In India, there are several insurance companies that deal with car insurance.
+In India, several insurance companies deal with car insurance.
 With so many options, it becomes quite difficult to choose the best among them.
 By doing an online comparison (based on premiums, network garages, etc), you will be able to find a suitable provider to meet your needs.

 For a quick and convenient comparison, you can log on to PolicyX.com.
 You just have to provide your basic details and a list of several companies (along with their insurance details) will pop in front of you.
 The entire process will hardly take 30 seconds and you will get a list of options without spending your hard-earned money.
-To offer more comfort, PolicyX.com has prepared a list of top 15 insurance providers that offer car insurance.
+To offer more comfort, PolicyX.com has prepared a list of the top 15 insurance providers that offer car insurance.

 With the online medium, you are free to access a company's website/app from any location.
 If you have an internet connection, then place and time is not a constraint for you.
 With the same, you can visit any insurance company's website/app from your home and easily buy an effective plan.

 Those who buy car insurance online are given certain discounts on insurance premiums as paperless documentation cuts down the insurance company's expenses.

 The insurance company comes out with a built-in tool that is popular by the name of the insurance premium calculator.
 You just have to provide your basic information and within minutes, several premium figures will pop on your screen to choose from.

-Comparing and buying car insurance online is a great idea to get clarity of each and every detail associated with the product.
-It will help in taking the right decision.
+Comparing and buying car insurance online is a great idea to get clarity of each detail associated with the product.
+It helps to make the right decision.